kittykatattack/learningPixi/README.md

 The cat's top left corner (its left ear) represents its `x` and `y` anchor point.
 To make the cat move to the right, increase the value of its `x` property.
 To make the cat move down, increase the value of its `y` property.
-If the cat has an `x` of 0, it will be at the very left side of the stage.
-If it has a y property of 0, it will be at the very top of the stage.
+If the cat has an `x` value of 0, it will be at the very left side of the stage.
+If it has a `y` value of 0, it will be at the very top of the stage.

 ![Cat centered on the stage - diagram](/examples/images/screenshots/04.png)